DoctorKhan/The-Cosmic-Game-Book/src/230_meta_game.md

 **Pure Awareness**: The capacity to witness experience without being identified with any particular content.
 This is the "player" that can observe all games without being trapped by any of them.

+**Beyond the Object of Awareness**: Pure awareness is not something you can think about or analyze—it is what you are prior to all thinking and analyzing.
+To access it, you must move beyond the object of awareness (thoughts, emotions, experiences) to the awareness itself.
+This is not a reasoning process but a direct recognition, a remembrance of what you have always been beneath all the content of consciousness.

 **The Need for Games**: The tendency of consciousness to create and defend meanings, structures, and identities.
 This is not a problem to be solved but a fundamental creative force that generates all experience.

 The Meta-Game is the dance between these two forces—the eternal play between form and formlessness, meaning and emptiness, engagement and detachment.